Bhavadeepreddy/Angular-Project/Readme-for-running-angular-app.md

 // CMD TO INSTALL BOOTSTRAP (IN ANGULAR WE NEED TO INSTALL BOOTSTRAP)
 // JQUERY IS NOT REQUIRED FOR BOOTSTRAP5 BUT WE HAVE TO INSTALL JQUERY IF WE USE OLDER VERSION OF BOOTSTRAP
+// TO GET A SPECIFIED VERSION OF BOOTSTRAP WE USE - $ npm i bootstrap@5.3.2 npm install bootstrap // THIS WILL INSTALL LATEST VERSION OF BOOTSTRAP

+// AFTER BOOTSTRAP INSTALLATION package-lock.json & package.json FILES WILL UPADATE WITH BOOTSTRAP DEPENDENCIES

+// WE HAVE TO EDIT THE angular.json FILE FOR ADDING OUR BOOTSTRAP PATH WHICH IS AVAILABLE IN node_modules FILE AFTER INSTALLING THE BOOTSTRAP, IN TWO PLACES WE HAVE TO COPY THE SPECIFIED PATH THEY ARE ACTUAL CODE & TEST CODE
+"node_modules/bootstrap/dist/js/bootstrap.bundle.min.js"
+"node_modules/bootstrap/dist/css/bootstrap.min.css"
+    "styles": [
+        "node_modules/bootstrap/dist/css/bootstrap.min.css",
+        "src/styles.css"
+    ],
+    "scripts": [
+        "node_modules/bootstrap/dist/js/bootstrap.bundle.min.js"
+    ]